-- 3 4 0 5 1 6 0 - (a) Release to Innocent Vehicle Owner.
-A motor vehicle owner who was not the operator of the motor vehicle at the time of the offense may file a petition in the underlying criminal case with the the court for return of the vehicle clerk of superior court for: - (1) Temporary pretrial release of the motor vehicle; - (2) Permanent release of the motor vehicle; - (3) Payment of any insurance proceeds; or - Payment of proceeds of the prior sale of a motor vehicle, pursuant to the provisions of G.S.
+(a) Release to Innocent Vehicle Owner.
+A vehicle owner who was not the operator of the vehicle at the time of the offense may petition the court for return of the vehicle pursuant to the provisions of G.S.
 20-28.2(e).

-G.S.
-20-28.2(e), 20-28.3(e), 20-28.3(h), or 20-28.3(i). - (b) Acknowledgment Required.
-The motor vehicle owner seeking release petitioning under this section or pretrial release under G.S.
+- Acknowledgment Required.
+The vehicle owner seeking release under this (b) section or pretrial release under G.S.
 20-28.3 shall sign an acknowledgment as described in G.S.
-20-28.2(a1)(1). - (c) Release to Lienholder. -A Upon petition by the lienholder and after 10 days' prior written notice to the district attorney and the county board of education attorney, a district court judge may order a forfeited motor vehicle released to a lienholder if the judge determines, by the greater weight of the evidence, that the lienholder satisfies the criteria as set out in G.S.
-20-28.2(f).
-Lienholders may also petition the court for possession of a seized motor vehicle prior to forfeiture pursuant to the provisions of G.S.
-20-28.3(e3). - (d) Release Upon Conclusion of Trial.
+20-28.2(a1)(1). - Release to Lienholder.
+A district court judge may order a forfeited vehicle released to a lienholder if the judge determines, by the greater weight of the evidence, that the lienholder satisfies the criteria as set out in G.S.
+20-28.2(f). - (d) Release Upon Conclusion of Trial.
 If the driver of a motor vehicle seized pursuant to G.S.
 20-28.3: - (1) Is subsequently not convicted of either G.S.
 20-138.1 or G.S.
 20-138.5 an offense involving impaired driving due to dismissal or a finding of not guilty; or - (2) The judge at the sentencing hearing fails to find the grossly aggravating factor described in G.S.
-20-179(c)(2), the seized motor vehicle shall be returned\released to the motor\vehicle owner. owner conditioned upon payment of towing and storage costs.
+20-179(c)(2), a forfeiture hearing conducted pursuant to G.S.
+20-28.2(d) fails to find that the driver's license was revoked as a result of a prior impaired driving license revocation as defined in G.S.
+20-28.2; and - (3) The vehicle has not previously been released to a lienholder to pursuant G.S.
+20-28.3(e3), the seized motor vehicle or insurance proceeds held by the clerk of court pursuant to G.S.
+20-28.2(c1) or G.S.
+20-28.3(h) shall be returned-released to the motor vehicle owner. owner conditioned upon payment of towing and storage costs.
+Notwithstanding G.S.
+44A-2(d), if the owner of the seized motor vehicle does not obtain release of the vehicle within 30 days from the date of the court's order, the possessor of the seized motor vehicle has a mechanics' lien on the seized motor vehicle for the full amount of the towing and storage charges incurred since the motor vehicle was seized and may dispose of the seized motor vehicle pursuant to Article 1 of Chapter 44A of the General Statutes.

-If the court finds that probable cause did not exist to seize the motor vehicle, the court shall order the vehicle released.
+If the court finds that probable cause did not exist to seize the motor vehicle, the court shall order the vehicle released